Food Manufacturing | P2

 P2 practices that contribute to reducing waste at the source include:

-• Setting up baselines and goals, and comparing with the performance of other companies to identify improvement opportunities.
+- Setting up baselines and goals and comparing them with the performance of other companies to identify improvement opportunities.

-• Reducing food waste in food manufacturing by donating to organizations that fight hunger or to farms that feed animals, composting food, or using scraps for anaerobic digestion.
+- Reducing food waste in food manufacturing by donating to organizations fighting hunger or farms feeding animals, composting food, or using scraps for anaerobic digestion.

 Employee Education

 Lay maximum emphasis on source reduction, followed by reuse and recycling when no source reduction opportunities exist.
 Treatment and disposal of waste should be the least preferred action.
 Develop goals with measurable and attainable objectives.
 Encourage good practices like identifying and voicing ideas for improvement and reporting leaks and spills.
-Allow employees to play a part in water and energy conservation and reducing pollution whenever feasible.
+Allow employees to participate in water and energy conservation and reduce pollution whenever feasible.